jordanweaver/pyramds/README.md

 /Include screenshot of GUI

 ## Configuration for Detector Systems ##
-The application still requires a significant amount of configuration on the part of the researcher.
+The application still requires a fair amount of configuration on the part of the researcher.
 This configuration has mostly to do with collecting the necessary calibration/resolution spectra to characterize the detector performance, and then saving these parameters in the PYRAMDS application for use in the spectrum exporter.

 ## Known Limitations/Bugs ##
 The application still lacks most (or any) types of exception handling and is probably still rather fragile in how one operates the parser.
 I have not tested the limits of this and still recommend following a fairly routine recipe/workflow when operating the GUI parser.